YADengUU/trio-analysis/README.md

 #### Evidence for "rare variant"

-Although dbSNP was not used during the annotation step, you can still search for the variant with its rsID on the [NCBI](https://www.ncbi.nlm.nih.gov/snp/).
+Although dbSNP was not used during the annotation step, you can still search for the variant with its rsID on the [NCBI Databse](https://www.ncbi.nlm.nih.gov/snp/).
 What have you found to confirm its rarity?

 #### Extra reflection